 The trip lasts between seven and a half and eight and a half hours, but it's at least a scenic ride through France's southern coastline.
 Buses pick up in Barcelona either from the centrally located Sants or Nord train station and drop off in Marseille at the main St. Charles station.

 The 310-mile (500-kilometer) drive from Barcelona to Marseille takes about five hours, traveling mainly on the AP-7 and A9 roads along the south of Spain and crossing the border into France.
 Keep in mind that AP roads have tolls, so it's best to bring some euros in cash and coins to pay during your road trip.
 If you're not from Spain, don't worry, it's still very easy to rent a car for the drive.
 Plus, main rental car companies like Hertz, Budget, National, and Alamo are almost always available, especially if you pick up the vehicle at the airport.

 Although there are many gorgeous seaside towns along this route, consider spending some time in Figueres.
-Just an hour-and-a-half outside Barcelona (near the border of Spain and France), Figueres is a picture-perfect hamlet known for its Salvador Dali Museum.
+Just 90 minutes outside Barcelona (near the border of Spain and France), Figueres is a picture-perfect hamlet known for its Salvador Dali Museum.

 Getting Around Marseille